Optimizing resource efficiencies for scalable full-stack quantum computers: COUNTING QUBITS AND GATES FOR LEVELS OF CONCATENATED ERROR CORRECTION

 This is particularly simple in the context of quantum algorithms that can be approximated by {\it rectangular} circuits.
-A rectangular circuit is one which uses the same number of qubits in each time step, and does the logical measurements on these quabits at the end.
-This is a reasonable approximation of the algorithm to break RSA encryption in \cite{Gidney2021Apr} (see Sec~\ref{sect:details-RSA} below).
-In such a case, the number of logical qubits storing information in any given time-step equals the total number of logical qubits available in the computer, $Q_{\rm L}$, so we can write
+A rectangular circuit is one which uses the same number of qubits in each time-step, and does the logical measurements on these qubits at the end.
+This is a reasonable approximation of the algorithm to break the RSA encryption in Ref.~\cite{Gidney2021Apr} (see Sec~\ref{sect:details-RSA} below).
+In such a case, the number of logical qubits storing information in any given time-step is equal to the total number of logical qubits available in the computer, $Q_{\rm L}$.
+We can then write